dreamfactorysoftware/dreamfactory-postman-collection/README.md

 A collection-scope variable `BASE_URL` points to the host.
 For the purpose of this collection we have created a demo server `https://demo.dreamfactory.com/api/v2/mysql-playground/`

-More information on managing Postman environments and variables can be found [here](https://www.getpostman.com/docs/v6/postman/environments_and_globals/variables)

 |Variable  |Default value               |Set in         |
 |----------|----------------------------|---------------|